harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

        }
        ```

-       This is only an example that works if NetApp is the only storage provider in the system
-       for which `multipathd` must be used.
-More complex environments will require
-       more complex configuration.
+       This example only works if NetApp is the only storage provider in the system for which `multipathd` must be used.
+More complex environments will require more complex configuration.

-       Explicitly putting that content into `/etc/multipath.conf` will work when you start `multipathd` as described below,
-       but the change in `/etc` will not persist across node reboots.
-To solve that problem, you should add another
-       file to `/oem` that will re-generate `/etc/multipath.conf` when the node reboots.
-The following example
-       will create the `/etc/multipath.conf` given in the example above, but may need to be modified for your
-       environment if you have a more complex iSCSI configuration:
+       Explicitly putting that content into `/etc/multipath.conf` will work when you start `multipathd` as described below, but the change in `/etc` will not persist across node reboots.
+To solve that problem, you should add another file to `/oem` that will re-generate `/etc/multipath.conf` when the node reboots.
+The following example will create the `/etc/multipath.conf` given in the example above, but may need to be modified for your environment if you have a more complex iSCSI configuration:

        ```text
        stages: